 Most midsize and large law firms have structured themselves to offer a broad range of legal services.
 No matter what concern clients come in with, there is a lawyer within the firm who has the ability and expertise to address it.
 In a boutique firm, however, the attorneys all specialize in one niche area of practice.

 A growing number of lawyers are setting up these smaller practices, choosing to focus the work of the entire firm on one area of the law.
 This enables them to market their entire firm as specialists, or the closest thing to the term "specialist" that is permitted in their jurisdictions.

-The Boutique Law Firm Concept
+Boutique Law Firm vs. Full-Service Law Firm

-Both indicate that they can charge lower fees by outsourcing many of the firm's business functions to external services rather than managing them in-house.
+- Competitive fees.
+Boutique law firms can charge lower fees by outsourcing many of the firm's business functions to external services rather than managing them in-house.
 This frees partners to focus on practicing law rather than dealing with administrative functions.

 Boutique Law Firms Emerge Globally

 American firms are not the only ones undergoing this transition.
 In the last decade, boutique law firms in Asia have drawn business away from general practice firms.
 The shift from midsize and large law firms to boutique legal services is driven by a desire to reduce costs as well as to obtain the services of better attorneys with specialized experience.

 No matter where they are located, boutique law firms offer a sense of community, relationship-building, and a change from the corporate business model that larger firms lack.